everydaycookingtips.com

 Preparation Steps

-• In a separate medium bowl, whisk together 1.5 cups flour, 0.75 cup sugar, baking powder, and salt.
+• In a separate bowl, whisk together flour, 1/4 cup sugar, baking powder, and salt.

-• Drop spoonfuls of the topping mixture over the apple filling, covering as much of the surface as possible.
+• Drop spoonfuls of the batter evenly over the apple mixture.

-• Bake for 35-45 minutes, or until the topping is golden brown and the apple filling is bubbly.
+• Bake for 40–45 minutes, or until the topping is golden brown and the apples are bubbling.

-• Let cool slightly before serving.
-Serve warm, perhaps with a scoop of vanilla ice cream or a dollop of whipped cream.
+• Let cool for 10–15 minutes before serving.
+Serve warm, optionally with vanilla ice cream or whipped cream.

 Notes